 Daihatsu SB-7 from the «Motorworld by V.Sheynov» collection

 In the beginning of the WWII, the Italian military and secret service had both army versions of civil cargo trikes and special three-wheeled military motorcycle Moto Guzzi Alce, Trialce.
-Trialce was a light machine with a load-carrying ability of about 500 kgs.
-On August 9th 1941, the Ministry of Defence published an order on standardization of motorcycles and cargo trikes.
+The Trialce was a light-weight machine with a load capacity of 500 kgs.
+On August 9th, 1941, the Ministry of Defence published an order on standardization of motorcycles and cargo trikes.
 The objective was to standardize machines in order to improve the spare parts procurement.

-So, designers & engineers has developed a heavy trike (with a load-carrying ability of 1,000 kgs) Moto Guzzi Tipo U (U stands for unificato, i.e. unified).
-It was based on the ER model (1938) with significant improvements.
+In accordance with this order, in 1942, the company’s designers developed a heavy trike with a load capacity of 1,000 kgs, the Moto Guzzi Tipo U (U stands for ‘unificato’, i.e. unified).
+It was based on the ER model (1938) but had significant improvements.
 The machine had a one-cylinder four-stroke engine (a lying cylinder having a slight angle).
 Both the cylinder with horizontal finning and the cylinder head were made of cast-iron.
-For the first time, Moto Guzzi cargo trikes had an forced air cooling, although pretty primitive: a fan and a flywheel shared the same cover; the fan was boosting air forth, but the cylinder hadn’t a relevant jacket.
-Camshaft resided in the crankcase.
+For the first time, the Moto Guzzi cargo trikes had a forced-air cooling, although, pretty primitive: a fan and a flywheel shared the same cover; the fan blew air forward, but the cylinder wasn’t equipped with a relevant jacket.
+The camshaft was located in the crankcase.
 Pushrods running in the pipes actuated the cylinder heads’ valves via the rocker arms.
-The valves was equipped with pin springs – this design provided the shorter unit-power plant.
-However, the size of the springs was big and the unit couldn’t be completely closed thus was letting the dust in.
-The engine and the gear unit formed a single body.
+The valves were equipped with pin springs, which provided a smaller length of the entire unit.
+However, the large size of the springs themselves didn’t allow then to close, so the mechanism was open to dust and dirt.
+The engine and the gear unit formed a single unit.
 The gear unit had a reverse gear.
 The machine had an auxiliary transmission, so the trike had a total of six forward gears and two reverse gears.
-Transmission to the rear axle was implemented via a rolling chain.
-There were intermediate sprockets saving the overall length of the chain.
+Transmission to the rear axle was implemented via a rolling chain, with intermediate sprockets to avoid unnecessary length.

-The chassis of Moto Guzzi tipo U was monumental.
-Trike had a parallelogram fork with heavy-duty pressed legs; at the rear, there was a solid axle suspended on carriage springs.
+The chassis of Moto Guzzi Tipo U was monumental.
+The trike had a parallelogram front fork with heavy-duty pressed arms, while at the rear was a solid axle suspended from springs.
 The frame was made of profiled bars.
-The front wheel was a conventional spoke wheel or a plate wheel.
-Rear wheel were standard plate wheels.
-As the driver’s kneel protection, big guard boards were installed.
-Brackets for a spare wheel and gasoline canisters were provided on the well car.
-However, Tipo U was frequently used as a gun carrier vehicle because of the heavy-duty chassis.
+The front wheel was a conventional spoked wheel or a plate wheel, at the rear there were standard plate wheels.
+Large knee pads protected the driver.
+At the front, there were brackets for mounting the spare wheel and gasoline canisters.
+However, more often the Tipo U was used as a gun carrier vehicle because of the powerful chassis.

-During the war, the Axis powers (Italy, Germany and Japan) faced with deficiency of gasoline.
-A way out of a situation was the employment of gas-plants producing combustion gas from wood substance.
-Gas-plants were also installed on the Moto Guzzi tipo U.
+During the war, the Axis powers (Italy, Germany, and Japan) faced a gasoline shortage.
+The way out of this situation was the use of gas generators, producing combustible gas from wood.
+Gas generators were also installed on Moto Guzzi Tipo U.

-After the war, the Ercole (Hercules) cargo trike based on the Moto Guzzi tipo U was designed.
-Ercole was the most popular Italian motocarro that had been manufactured till 1980!
+After the war, the Ercole (Hercules) cargo trike based on the Moto Guzzi Tipo U was designed.
+Ercole was the most popular Italian motocarro, produced until 1980!

 |Manufacturer||Societa Antonima Moto Guzzi, Mandello del Lario, Italy|